pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 MINE.

 Soren began to laugh.
 A low, breathless, ecstatic sound.
 He got to his feet, wiping the blood from his lip with the back of his hand.
-His creation was not just a canvas.
-It was a collaborator.
-A worthy opponent.
+His creation was so much more than a canvas - It was a collaborator and a worthy opponent.

 "Oh, my dear," he said, his voice trembling with a new, terrible excitement.
 "The real work begins now."